jose-izarra/jenga-game/README.md

 ___
 # Algorithms:

-## Backtracking with a Stack: `O(n)`
+## Backtracking with a Circular Queue: `O(1)`

 1. **Undoing Moves (Backtracking):**
-    - Undoing a move with a stack involves popping the top element of the stack.
+    - Undoing a move with a circular queue involves popping the top element of the circular queue, just like in a stack.
 This operation is a constant time operation `O(1)` since it directly accesses the top of the stack.
-2. **Inserting Moves (Adding to the Stack):**
+2. **Inserting Moves (Adding to the Queue):**
     - When a new move is made, it needs to be pushed onto the stack.
 This operation is also a constant time operation `O(1)` as it involves adding an element to the top of the stack.
-3. **Deleting Moves (Removing from the Stack):**
+3. **Deleting Moves (Removing from the Queue):**
-    - Removing a move during backtracking involves popping the top element from the stack.
-Like inserting moves, this operation is a constant time operation `O(1)`.
+    - Removing the first enqueued move when the buffer limit has been reached (4).
+Like inserting operations, this  is a constant time operation of `O(1)`.

 #####  **Key Advantages:**